What is hemolytic anemia?

 What causes hemolytic anemia?

-There are 2 main types of hemolytic anemia: inherited and acquired.
 Different diseases, conditions, or factors can cause each type.

 With the inherited type, parents pass the genes for the condition on to their children.
 Two common causes of this type of anemia are sickle cell anemia and thalassemia.
 These conditions create red blood cells that don’t live as long as normal red blood cells.